gcharvin/DetecDiv/README.md

 ## Installation procedure

-We recommend the usage of Matlab >= R2021a to ensure the compatibility of the software.
+We recommend using Matlab >= R2021a to ensure the compatibility of the software.
 DetecDiv requires the following toolboxes:

 -MATLAB                                                Version 9.10        (R2021a)